ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 - **Opcode validation**: Ensuring that an instruction like `add %x %y %z` is only emitted if the `.tsltype` for the underlying type includes an `add` operation in its `ops` block.
 - **Interoperability checking**: Validating cross-type assignments or bindings (e.g., whether a `(u32)` can be implicitly converted to `(i64)` per the `interop` rules).

 Crucially, **no type information is retained at runtime**.
-The generated TSLVM bytecode or native code contains only raw memory accesses and operation dispatches—no type tags, vtables, or dynamic checks.
+The generated ArxilVM bytecode or native code contains only raw memory accesses and operation dispatches—no type tags, vtables, or dynamic checks.
 All safety and correctness must be ensured at compile time through the `.tsltype` contract.

-> **Design Principle**: *Types are compile-time contracts, not runtime entities.* This aligns with TSL’s goal of providing bare-metal performance while enabling high-level reasoning through external verification tools and disciplined composition.
+> **Design Principle**: *Types are compile-time contracts, not runtime entities.* This aligns with Arxil’s goal of providing bare-metal performance while enabling high-level reasoning through external verification tools and disciplined composition.

 ### 4.4 Pointer Semantics and Arithmetic

-In TSL, pointers are not a primitive language construct but a **derived capability** granted to specific types through their `.tsltype` definition.
+In Arxil, pointers are not a primitive language construct but a **derived capability** granted to specific types through their `.tsltype` definition.
 The creation, manipulation, and dereferencing of pointers are governed entirely by the type system contract.

 #### 4.4.1 Pointer as a Type Capability
 A type `T` can support pointer operations if and only if its `.tsltype` file explicitly declares this capability.
 This is done in the `interop` section by defining a corresponding pointer type, for example: